Finsterforst: Compilation albums

-Cryptic Forest

-Cryptic Forest history (2003-2014)
+Cryptic Forest (2003–2014)

 In the beginning, in 2003, the band was only a one-man project by composer Simon Schillinger.
-A couple of songs came to life, but the project was later put "on ice" because Schillinger's writing focus was resting on his other band Finsterforst at the time.
+A couple of songs came to life, but the project was later put on ice because Schillinger's writing focus was resting on his other band Finsterforst at the time.
 Although Cryptic Forest was officially not active, from time to time he wrote some music unrelated to Finsterforst and shared it with a couple of his friends, who should later encourage him to found a band and to record a short EP.
-The EP called Dawn of the eclipse was released in 2011, which can be seen as the band's official founding.
+The EP called Dawn of the Eclipse was released in 2011, which can be seen as the band's official founding.
 In August 2013, the debut album Ystyr was released on the German label Einheit Produktionen and a European Tour together with Trollfest and Finsterforst was announced for 2014.